topratedx/6ix/README.md

 # INFO
-ask me for more details on it cord:8tacey.#1337

 big time credit to coats.#1337 and fweak

+# not on cord anymore